 It should be noted that the Munich Conference is a kind of

-focus on military-political issues and other
+its attention to military-political issues and other

-security issues.
-It is attended by representatives of political,
+security problems.
+It involves representatives of political,

 military and business elites of many countries.